TiagoBsCastro/LensingMethodsDeconstruction/scripts/README.md

 # PDF Analysis Tool

-This script provides tools for analyzing probability density functions (PDFs) used in lensing studies, specifically designed to handle data from various simulation methods such as N-Body and PINOCCHIO.
-It offers functionality for reading PDF data, computing moving averages, and comparing PDFs to determine significant differences.
+This script provides tools for analyzing probability density functions (PDFs) used in our paper.

 ## Features